MrAlias/otel-schema/OTEP.md

 ### Configuration file

 The configuration model *MUST* also be configurable via the use of a configuration file.
 The working group proposes that all implementations *MUST* support JSON as a configuration file format, and *SHOULD* support YAML.
+A goal of supporting configuration files should be to support variable substitution to give users the option to avoid storing sensitive configuration in these files.

 The following demonstrates an example of a configuration file format (full example [here](https://github.com/MrAlias/otel-schema/blob/main/config.yaml)):